After Combat, A Veteran Finds Solace In Sheep Farming

 "There's a Navajo saying," she says.
 "It's 'dibé bé iiná,' and it means sheep is life.
 The sheep are your children, your mother, your grandmother.
 They are your charges, but they also take care of you."

 The slow pace of agrarian life is a stark contrast to the chaos of battle.
-Since starting Dot Ranch sheep farm eight years ago, Willenbring says she hasn't had a major episode related to her PTSD.
+Since starting her ranch farm eight years ago, Willenbring says she hasn't had a major episode related to her PTSD.

 "When you're in combat, danger can come at any particular moment from any direction," she says.